Supply chain security for agentic AI

 Registry scanningPrivate registry security (Artifactory, Nexus)

-IOC-based detection (ClawHavoc)Threat intel / IOC feeds in SIEM
+IOC-based detection (ClawHavoc)Threat intel and IOC feeds in SIEM

-1. Immediately: never install skills/plugins without pre-install scanning.
+1. Immediately: do not install skills or plugins without pre-install scanning.
 Establish checksums.json verification.

 2. Before scaling: deploy cognitive file integrity monitoring; establish SHA-256 baselines at deployment.

-3. At organizational scale: implement AI-BOM; integrate with existing SBOM workflow; feed to SIEM.
+3. At organizational scale: implement AI-BOM; integrate with the existing SBOM workflow; feed to SIEM.

 4. Continuous: monitor registries with tools like Aguara Watch; receive IOC updates.

-• SlowMist 3-tier defense matrix (pre-action blacklists, in-action permission narrowing, post-action audits + Brain Git)
+• SlowMist 3-tier defense matrix: pre-action blacklists, in-action permission narrowing, post-action audits, and Brain Git.

-• SecureClaw 55-check audit framework, maps to all 10 ASI categories + MITRE ATLAS
+• SecureClaw 55-check audit framework: maps to all 10 ASI categories and MITRE ATLAS.